pnp/sp-dev-fx-aces/samples/ImageCard-TodaysLunch/README.md

 Version|Date|Comments
 -------|----|--------
 1.0|October 28, 2021|Initial release
-1.0.1|December 13, 2021|New feature that allows to display in the adptive card slider more dishes in the same day
+1.0.1|December 13, 2021|New feature that allows to display in the adaptive card slider more dishes in the same day

 ## Disclaimer